Punktförmige Zugbeeinflussung: PZ80

 The PZ80 is an independent development of GDR based company Geräte- und Reglerwerk Teltow.
 There was a need for efficient train protection systems by the Deutsche Reichsbahn.
 They wanted to gain independence from the technically obsolete I 60 supply by the West-German Siemens manufacturer and replacement imports of the Romanian I 60 Icret.
 The PZ80 supported all Indusi 60 modes enhanced with a number of new modes including speed control in steps of 10 km/h, continuous braking curves and a restrictive mode.
 In 1990 the developer was sold by the Treuhand institution to Siemens.
 So this system was the foundation of the upcoming PZB90 system.

 PZB90

 PZB90 is a new version, deployed in the mid-1990s.
 It features a new 'restrictive mode' as the result of two accidents.
-In both cases a train stopped at a station as intended.
+In both cases a had train stopped at a station as intended.
 Then the train accelerated again, despite the signal still showing red.
 When the train reached the exit signal, its speed was sufficient to crash into another train despite the automatic braking enforced by the 2000 Hz inductor.

 The new restrictive mode limits speeds after a train stopped before reaching a red signal.
 Currently, trains are limited to 45 km/h when stopping after an active 1000 Hz inductor or to 25 km/h when stopping after an active 500 Hz inductor.